Crimes and Punishments

 “Or else . . .”

-“Or else”–she glances at the armored man beside her–“you become the personal guests of Tomas here, at Gateway Keep.
+“Or else”–she glances at the armored man beside her–“you become the honored guests of Tomas here, at Gateway Keep.
 The dungeons are quite cozy, I hear.”

 “You’ve convinced me,” says Scarlet.
 She brings her knives up.
 “I’ll just kill you.”

-“Do that, mercenary,” snaps Tomas Garrolt, “and you’ll end up locked away deep in the Keep’s dungeons for sure.”
+“Do that, mercenary,” snaps Tomas Garrolt, “and you’ll end up locked away so deep in the Keep’s dungeons, no one will ever find you but the rats.”

 “It would be worth it,” snarls Scarlet, but her knives drop back to her sides.
 She’s practically shaking with rage.

-“Not to mention,” says Madeline Le Campe, “that your blessed cleric there would never allow you to.”
+“Not to mention,” says Madeline Le Campe, “that your blessed cleric there would never allow you to do such a thing.”
 She stares at Elaine, smirks.
 “Would you, honey?”

-“She doesn’t tell me what to do,” Scarlet snarls.
+“She doesn’t tell me what to do,” Scarlet growls.

 Elaine stares down at the floor, ears burning.

 “Then I’ll hold up my end of the agreement.
-I pay you and our business arrangement ends.
-Now.
-And I never see any of you again.”
+I pay you, and our business arrangement ends.
+Immediately.
+And I never see any of you again.
+Ever.”

 Jake looks back over his shoulder at the other Companions, the displeasure that he’s feeling mirrored in their faces.